Buying a used car

 Buying a used car Used car

-• Buying privately can also deliver savings compared with buying from a dealer, however;
+• Buying privately can also deliver savings compared with buying from a dealer.

-• Follow the used car inspection checklist from the NRMA to help avoid buying a lemon
+• Follow the used car inspection checklist from the NRMA to help avoid buying a lemon.
+For extra peace of mind, consider booking a mobile vehicle inspection.

 When buying a used car, whether from a dealer, privately or at auction, it’s important to conduct a thorough mechanical inspection and do checks to ascertain whether the car has money owing on it, or has been involved in a major accident.